marcelpetrick/DevNotes/BeenThereSeenThat/20220615_QtDevCon_Day2/README.md

 * check his slides on qtinfo.dev/qtforpython_qtdevcon22

 * Python and Qt are roughly the same age
-* besides their mautrity, both stand out for a common goal: simplicity
+* besides their maturity, both stand out for a common goal: simplicity
-* but you can make simple languges complex as well
+* but you can make simple languages complex as well
 * idea is not to replace cpp with python
 * PyQt already exposed Qt-API to tech people
 * but they (Qt) wanted to do more
 * but we can not neglect the impact on fields like Data Science and AI; and the many conferences and organizations
 * popularity is the reason: many people start to jump into python and start to learn it
 * 2022 update for the popularity: ?
-* most of the same python has is because of popular modules, which rely on compiled languages like fortran, c, cpp, ..
+* most of the fame python has is because of popular modules, which rely on compiled languages like fortran, c, cpp, ..
   * numpy, pandas, pytorch, tensorflow
 * initial question was: why just be another binding? there are already some?
   * but casing, for instance, looks different due to casing